julelang/manual/src/dynamic-types/type-enums.md

 # Type Enums

 Type enums give you sum type functionality.
 Sum types are actually treated as `any`, but they are safer.
-Just like an `any` type, its default value is always `nil` and nil must be checked.
-Only data compatible with the types set are allowed to be retained, other data types are not accepted.
-It is strict about type safety, even implicit casting is not accepted, type must be explicitly compatible.
+Just like an `any` type, its default value is always `nil`, and nil must be checked.
+Only data compatible with the types set are allowed to be retained; other data types are not accepted.
+It is strict about type safety; even implicit casting is not accepted, and the type must be explicitly compatible.

 Declaring a type-enum is easy.
 Declare it just like an enum, with the minor difference that type-enums do not support named fields, and they take type declarations instead of constant values.